thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Canceling an order

-An order can be cancelled by providing the identifier of that order and that order.
+An order can be cancelled by providing the identifier of that order (hash key) and that order.
 An cancelled order is then considered fully filled (set to max integer).
 An order with no salt cannot be cancelled.

 ### Batch matching orders